 Reason for termination of representation.

+JCATS Case Calendaring.
+The service provider will be required to use the JCATS calendaring function to track court hearings, in order to facilitate the juvenile dependency court performance measures contained in California Rule of Court 5.505.

 Quarterly Workload Reports.
 Contractor shall provide detailed statistical workload data to the AOC for a three-month period each year.
 The reporting quarter will change during each year of the Contract, and shall be specified by the State.
 Data will be provided by the Contractor in the manner prescribed by the State and will include, but will not be limited to, the following information for all ongoing cases:

 The amount of out-of-court time spent on each case each day, including a breakdown of time spent on specific tasks for each case; and